Sinex Nasal Spray

 You should not use Sinex Nasal Spray if you are allergic to it.

 Do not use Sinex Nasal Spray if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

 Ask a doctor or pharmacist if it is safe for you to use this medicine if you have other medical conditions, especially:

 an enlarged prostate or urination problems.

-It is not known whether phenylephrine nasal passes into breast milk or if it could harm a nursing baby.
+It is not known whether Sinex Nasal Spray passes into breast milk or if it could harm a nursing baby.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.